beckerfelipee/Ant-Colony-Optimization-Algorithm/README.md

 # Dependencies

-### This project requires the following Python libraries:
+This project requires the following Python libraries:

 - `geopy`: To calculate distances using geographic coordinates.
 - `tqdm`: To display progress bars during processing.

+# FAQ (Frequently Asked Questions)

+- **How can I adjust the parameters of the ACO algorithm?**
+  - You can adjust the parameters of the ACO algorithm by editing the global variables in the `main.py` file before running the script.

+- **What is the accuracy of the ACO algorithm compared to the optimal solution?**
+  - The accuracy of the ACO algorithm compared to the optimal solution can be calculated and displayed in the terminal during program execution.

 # Contribution